 - Stamp duty calculation example

-The decision to increase the collector rates, also known as circle rates, will primarily push up values of independent premium properties in some upscale HUDA sectors and licenced colonies.
-The state government decision to implement this hike would result in property values in certain areas undergoing nearly 80% appreciation, something the developer community in the state has termed disastrous for the housing market of Haryana that is already reeling under the impact of the Coronavirus pandemic-induced slowdown.
+The state government’s decision to implement this hike would result in property values in certain areas undergoing nearly 80% appreciation, something the developer community in the state has termed disastrous for the housing market of Haryana that is already reeling under the impact of the Coronavirus pandemic-induced slowdown.

 All about circle rates in Gurgaon